AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ## Introduction {#introduction}

 You can create and apply themes to stylize an adaptive form <!-- or an interactive communication-->.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
-When you apply a theme the specified style reflects on the corresponding components.
-Theme are managed independently without a reference to an adaptive form <!-- or interactive communication -->.
+When you apply a theme, the specified style reflects on the corresponding components.
+Theme is managed independently without a reference to an adaptive form <!-- or interactive communication -->.

 You can: